cs544-wisc/s24/p5/README.md

 ### Containers

 For this project, you'll deploy a small cluster of containers.
-See the table below to understand the docker images we need and how many containers will be created.
+Take a look at the table below to understand the docker images we need and how many containers will be created.
 You should read the [`docker-compose.yml`](./docker-compose.yml) file to understand better.

 | Image Name     | Purpose        | Container Count | Dockerfile            |
 | -------------- | -------------- | --------------- | --------------------- |